n00b007/pizzapi/README.rst

 Optional Step:
 --------------

-1. You can put the user_id and password in a config file and read it programmatically from the python script, than just hardcoding it.
+1. You can put the user_id and password in a config file.
+2. Read it programmatically from the python script.

-2. Integrate twilio's API to send an SMS alert when an order is placed.
+3. Integrate `twilio's API` to send an SMS alert when an order is placed.